miracleezekiel/Home-Surveillance-Ecommerce-Analysis/findings.md

 * Blank-cell count results are under verification before conclusions are made.
 * Placeholder values such as "Not Applicable" and "Does Not Apply" are being assessed separately from blank cells.

+### Boolean Validation

+Initial review indicates selected feature fields are consistently represented using binary indicators (0 and 1).

+### Numeric Validation

+Initial review indicates selected pricing, sales, and inventory metrics are stored as numeric values.
+Further validation may be performed during data cleaning.
 ---

 ### Current Validation Scope